 Most women have some “shape issues” with respect to natural deviation from the “beauty ideal” of an hour glass figure.
 Today I want to address four of them, muffin tops, long torso, flat bum, and wide shoulders.
 In future posts, I will address further problem zones like heavy arms, bingo wings, thick ankles, apple shape, straight-up-and-down, triangle shape.
-Please send me an email when you have a specific problem that you want to be addressed in the next few weeks within the Ageless Style Series.

 Look for fabrics with movement like ruching, or draping, tops or dresses made of thick, structured fabric, mid- or high raise jeans or pants that end above the problem zone, long blazers or cardigans, or this fall’s long vests.
 Combat the muffin top with shape wear like a Spanx camisole, or panties that flatten your tummy.
 Anything that elongates the silhouette is helpful too.